MrAppAndCrap/SERVO_Mini_MT6580/README.md

 # SERVO_Mini_MT6580
 Everything you need to root your Servo Mini (5000)

-I suggest you back up your OG boot image before using the patched (root) one provided.
+I suggest you back up your OG boot image before using the patched (rooted) one provided.

 Install:
 MTKtools (https://github.com/MrAppAndCrap/mtkclient)